Chapter 8 Sampling and Inference

 Biden won 557 counties and lost 2595, for a winning proportion of .1767.
 This is the population value (\(P\)).

-Again, we can take samples from this population and none of the proportions calculated from them may match the value of \(P\) exactly, but most of them should be fairly close in value and the mean of the sample proportions should equal the population value over infinite sampling.
+Again, we can take multiple samples from this population and none of the proportions calculated from them may match the value of \(P\) exactly, but most of them should be fairly close in value and the mean of the sample proportions should equal the population value over infinite sampling.

 Let’s check this out for 500 samples of 50 counties each, stored in a new object, sample_prop500